krabberod/ROD/README.md

 - We also have plans for testing different clustering strategies to see how real Operons when treated with common clustering approaches used in many meatbarcoding studies.
 ## Updates 13.02.2023
 ### ROD v0.4
 - **Golden ROD** is born.
-69k glorious operons from 11k genomes in their full length!
+69k glorious whole operons from 11k genomes in their full length!
 More stats coming...
 - Fasta and a Tibble in .rds format

 ---